ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 on {cite:t}`van_der_knijff_lisflood_2010`.
 Additionally, the evapotranspiration is removed from the second soil layer.

-For some model functionalities, such as plant water uptake and soil microbila activity, soil moisture needs to be converted to matric potential.
+For some model functionalities, such as plant water uptake and soil microbial activity, soil moisture needs to be converted to matric potential.
 The model provides a coarse estimate of soil water potential :$\Psi_{m}$ taken from {cite:t}`campbell_simple_1974`: